 The country continues to be politically unstable and is beset with security issues.
 Elections were held on 25 July 2018, some violence occurred in the run up and the Imran Khan's PTI party has now formed a government.
 Most of the cities are safe to visit but care must be taken due to extremist elementist within the population, the latter who are generally very welcoming and frustrated by political and religious divides.
 Relations with India are very strained at the moment.

 On Easter Monday 2019, a series of bombs exploded around the Sri Lanka capital Colombo killing over 290 people.
 A newly formed Islamist group called Sri Lankan Towheed Jammaat.
-Other devices have been found and a State of Emergency has been called and on 25 April the UK FCO upgraded its advice and now advices against all but essential travel to Sri Lanka.
+There remains a risk of further attacks so travellers must stay vigilant.
 Should visitors decide to stay they are advised to check that their travel insurance will still be valid.
 Since the beginning of 2019 there has been a spike in the cases of Dengue Fever, especially around Colombo, Galle & Gampaha.
 Dengue is caused by day biting mosquitos.

 Both India & Sri Lanka are experiencing a significant rise in cases of Dengue Fever, caused by day-biting mosquitos.
 In November 2018 health officials reported an significant increase in Dengue Fever around the New Delhi area.